-[21, Church of San Isidoro, León, Northern Spain] All this progress was reflected in the art and architecture of the age.
+[21, Basilica of San Isidoro, 11th century, León, northern Spain] All this progress was reflected in the art and architecture of the age.
 With Christianity now dominant, the grandest structures in town were churches, and they were adorned with the community's finest art…done in the first art style to feel proudly European: Romanesque.

-[22, Romanesque, c.
+[22, Romanesque period, c.
 1000–1150] It was called "Roman-esque" because it tried to capture the grandeur of ancient Rome.
 Churches featured round, Roman-style arches, Roman-style columns, and often even ancient columns scavenged from Roman ruins and recycled.

-[23, Basilica Emelia, ancient Forum, Rome] Church architects adopted the pre-Christian basilica floor plan — like the surviving footprint of this ancient Roman court of law or "basilica."
+[23, Basilica Emilia, second century BC, Roman Forum, Rome] Church architects adopted the pre-Christian basilica floor plan — like the surviving footprint of this ancient Roman court of law or "basilica."
 It was a rectangular space with side aisles and a central nave defined by rows of columns leading to the altar.
 By adding transepts, the building's footprint becomes the shape of a cross.

-[24, Cefalù Cathedral, Cefalù, Sicily] Romanesque churches had the same basic features all over Europe.
+[24, Cefalù Cathedral, 12th century, Sicily] Romanesque churches had the same basic features all over Europe.
 They were sturdy, with thick walls, squat towers, and small windows.
 They stood strong.
 Many even came with crenellations, as if fortresses of God.

-[25, Fontenay Abbey, Burgundy] This Romanesque church in France, built by a particularly austere monastic order, is simple, with a plain façade and unadorned columns — nothing to distract from prayer.
+[25, Fontenay Abbey, 12th century, Burgundy, France] This Romanesque church in France, built by a particularly austere monastic order, is simple, with a plain façade and unadorned columns — nothing to distract from prayer.
 The lone statue is a reminder that the church was dedicated to Mary.
 An ethereal light still bathes the interior.

-[26, San Miniato al Monte, 11th–12th century] This church in Florence adds another Romanesque feature common in Italy: finely crafted marble in perfect geometric symmetry — symbolizing the perfection of God.
+[26, San Miniato al Monte Abbey, 11th–13th century, Florence, Italy] This church in Florence adds another Romanesque feature common in Italy: finely crafted marble in perfect geometric symmetry — symbolizing the perfection of God.
 The eagle on top, with bags of wool in its talons, reminds worshippers who paid for it all: the wool guild.
 Stepping inside, you enter an exquisite holy space…with its "carpet of marble" floor and colorfully painted wood ceiling.
 Asserting the Church's power over secular society, the golden mosaic shows an earthly king offering his paltry crown to the all-powerful king in Heaven.

-[27, Durham Cathedral, c.
-1100] And, in England, for nearly a thousand years, pilgrims have set their sights on this Romanesque wonder: Durham Cathedral.
+[27, Durham Cathedral, late 11th–early 12th century, England] And, in England, for nearly a thousand years, pilgrims have set their sights on this Romanesque wonder: Durham Cathedral.
 Standing like a mighty fortress, the church is a classic example of the English version of Romanesque called "Norman."
 Named for the Normans who invaded England in 1066 from France, bringing that dominant European style with them, this style features round arches, zig-zag decorations, and soaring bell towers.